krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/alloc.png "flames")

 The class ```AbstractRequestLoggingFilter``` is responsible for over **99%** of recorder allocations.
-You can find it's main creation sites using the techniques from the [Methods profiling](#methods) section, feel free to skip it for now.
+You can find its main creation sites using the techniques from the [Methods profiling](#methods) section; feel free to skip it for now.
 Here is the answer:

 ```java